innobright/help.innobright.com/src/inputs/buffers.rst

 Buffers
 -------

-Altus needs two input images for each scene, which we call call buffers b0 and b1.
+Altus needs two input images for each scene, which we call buffers b0 and b1.
 Each of these buffers must be rendered with a different sample seed such that noise varies between images.
 Altus will use the difference in noise patterns to remove noise while preserving detail.
 Two buffers are **required**.

 Internally Altus will combine the two buffers, providing a denoised output that matches the quality level of both buffers added together.
 For example; if you want to denoise a render at 64spp (samples per pixel), then you can render twice at 32spp and Altus will output the equivalent or better of a 64spp render, in a fraction of the time.